 Cotswolds

-We left Northern Wales driving through the rugged Welsh countryside to spend time exploring the Cotswolds.
+Leaving Northern Wales we drove through the rugged Welsh countryside spending time exploring the Cotswolds on our way to Bath.
 Spanning five counties, the Cotswolds offers iconic English countryside charm renowned for its rolling hills, historic market towns, idyllic villages built from honey-coloured limestone and an “Area of Outstanding Natural Beauty”.

-Arriving in Bath we drove along Bathwick Hill a prestigious, steep residential area known for its Georgian architecture, historic listed buildings, and panoramic views over the city as we turned into Darlington Street we passed St Mary the Virgin church.
+Arriving in Bath we drove along Bathwick Hill a prestigious, steep residential street known for its Georgian architecture, historic listed buildings and panoramic views over the city featuring luxury homes, popular walking routes and borders National Trust land.
+As we turned into Darlington Street we passed St Mary the Virgin church on the corner.
 Bathwick Hill connects the city centre (near Pulteney Bridge) to Claverton Down and the University of Bath.
-The area features luxury homes, popular walking routes, and borders National Trust land.

-Leaving Highgrove we toured some of the golden stone villages of the Cotswolds.
-Travelling to our first stop, Tetbury an historic market town set in the southern Cotswolds known for its elegant streetscape and rich heritage, many of these fine houses which were originally built and financed by the wool-staplers on the proceeds of the sale of wool with many of the wool merchants’ houses remaining the same as they were in the 16th & 17th centuries during the height of the town’s prosperity from the wool trade.
+Leaving Highgrove we travelled to Tetbury, an historic market town set in the southern Cotswolds.
+Known for its elegant streetscape, rich heritage and fine houses many of which were originally built and financed by the wool-staplers on the proceeds of the sale of wool.
+Many of the wool merchants’ houses remain the same as they were in the 16th & 17th centuries during the height of the town’s prosperity from the wool trade.

-My walk around Tetbury included the Chipping Steps in the corner of The Chipping car park which is an old entrance to the town and the cottages running down the side are very picturesque and probably originally weaver’s cottages.
+My walk around Tetbury included the Chipping Steps which is an old entrance to the town and located in the corner of The Chipping car park.
+The cottages running down the side are very picturesque and probably originally weaver’s cottages.

 The Grade: 1 listed Market House in the centre of Tetbury was built in 1655 by Tetbury Feoffees and is still owned by them to this day.
 The Feoffees were founded in 1633 and at the time they were a group of four local residents from the town who bought the advowsons from the landowner and took responsibility for the towns future.
 The Market House has had many uses, administration of the Town, sales (stapling) of wool and under the entrance steps storage for the hand fire pump and was even used as a “lock up” until the Police Station was built.
 The Market Hall is still used today for Craft Fairs, Exhibitions, Sales and Private Functions with Markets taking place underneath every week.

-The Highgrove Shop, inspired by Highgrove Gardens and the personal interests of His Majesty King Charles III, is filled with an exciting array of sustainably sourced products, artisan crafts and ranges designed exclusively for Highgrove.
+The Tetbury Highgrove Shop, inspired by Highgrove Gardens and the personal interests of His Majesty King Charles III is filled with an array of sustainably sourced products, artisan crafts and ranges designed exclusively for Highgrove.

 Leaving Tetbury on the A433 we travelled via Cirencester on the B4425 to Bibury.
-Driving through Bibury, a picturesque, highly popular Cotswold village in Gloucestershire, renowned for its honey-colored stone cottages, the River Coln, and the iconic 14th-century Arlington Row weavers’ cottages.
-Being a Sunday it was extremely crowded.
+Being an extremely busy Sunday we drove through Bibury, which is a popular, picturesque Cotswold village in Gloucestershire and renowned for its honey-colored stone cottages, the River Coln, and the iconic 14th-century Arlington Row weavers’ cottages.

-Arlington Row in Bibury, Gloucestershire, is a renowned, picturesque row of 17th-century, honey-colored Cotswold stone cottages originally built as a 14th-century wool store.
-Owned by the National Trust, these iconic, Grade I listed, former weavers’ cottages are among the most photographed in the UK and famously appear inside the British passport.
-They overlook Rack Isle, a low-lying, marshy area once used to dry cloth and graze cattle, and now a wildlife refuge.
+Arlington Row, in Bibury, was originally built as a 14th-century wool store, now owned by the National Trust these iconic, Grade I listed cottages are among the most photographed in the UK and famously appear inside the British passport.
+They overlook Rack Isle, a low-lying, marshy area once used to dry cloth and graze cattle and now a wildlife refuge.
 The cottage at 9 Arlington Row can be rented via the National Trust (£952 per week in summer.

-Continuing our drive though the Cotswolds we stopped at Burford.
-Heading down High Street the traffic had to be seen to be believed.
+Continuing our drive though the Cotswolds we stopped at Burford and heading down High Street the traffic had to be seen to be believed.
 During the 19th and 20th centuries, Burford prospered due to its thriving local industries, from farming and weaving to saddle-making and stonemasonry.
-At the end of Priory Lane off High Street is the Burford Priory where media businesswoman Elisabeth Murdoch, her ex-husband Matthew Freud, owner of the public relations company Freud Communications, and their family were residents.
+At the end of Priory Lane, off High Street is the Burford Priory where media businesswoman Elisabeth Murdoch, her ex-husband Matthew Freud, owner of the public relations company Freud Communications and their family were residents.

-We spent a lovely day exploring and experiencing the history of Bath, the only city designated a UNESCO World Heritage Site.
+We spent a lovely day exploring and experiencing the history of the UNESCO World Heritage Site, Bath.
 The city of Bath in South West England was founded in the 1st century AD by the Romans who used the natural hot springs as a thermal spa.
-Bath became an important centre of the wool industry in the Middle Ages.
-In the 18th century, under George III, it developed into an elegant town with neoclassical Palladian buildings, which blend harmoniously with the Roman baths.
+Bath became an important centre of the wool industry in the Middle Ages and in the 18th century, under George III, it developed into an elegant town with neoclassical Palladian buildings, which blend harmoniously with the Roman baths.

-Our driver took us along Bathwick Hill, a street lined with historic houses many of which are designated as listed buildings.
-It became part of Bath with the 18th-century development of the Pulteney estate and the building of Pulteney Bridge.
+On our way to begin our walking tour of Bath we drove along Bathwick Hill, a street lined with historic houses that became part of Bath during the 18th-century development of the Pulteney estate and the building of Pulteney Bridge.

-We continued along Great Pulteney Street over 1,000 feet long and 100 feet wide, Great Pulteney Street is the widest, grandest thoroughfare in Bath.
+We continued along Great Pulteney Street which is over 1,000 feet long and 100 feet wide making the street the widest and grandest thoroughfare in Bath.

 The fountain on Laura Place is a Grade II late 19th century structure situated within the Bath conservation area and World Heritage Site It forms the centrepoint of the Grade I terraced junction of Laura Place and is a critical feature in long views between the Grade I Pulteney Bridge and Grade I Great Pulteney Street down to the Grade I Holburne Museum and associated Grade II Sydney Gardens.

-Our coach dropped us off Royal.
-Victoria Park for our walk to see the Royal Crescent in Bath is a iconic 500-foot-long, 30-house, Grade I-listed Georgian terrace designed by John Wood the Younger and built between 1767 and 1774.
-It is famous for its 114 ionic columns, sweeping facade overlooking Royal Victoria Park, and historical significance in 18th-century, fashion, frequently appearing in films like Bridgerton.
+Our coach dropped us off at Royal Victoria Park for our walk to see the Royal Crescent, an iconic 500-foot-long, 30-house, Grade I-listed Georgian terrace designed by John Wood the Younger and built between 1767 and 1774.
+Royal Crescent is famous for its 114 ionic columns and sweeping facade overlooking Royal Victoria Park with historical significance in 18th-century, fashion and frequently appearing in films like Bridgerton.
 It is among the greatest examples of Georgian architecture to be found in the United Kingdom.

 We continued our walk along Brock Street to The Circus, a renowned ring of 30 large, Grade I listed Georgian townhouses designed by John Wood, the Elder, and built between 1754 and 1768.
 A masterpiece of British architecture, it features a unique circular design inspired by ancient Druidic stone circles and Roman, Palladian, and Baroque styles.